 The annual Innovation in Accounting Education Award is intended to encourage innovation and improvement in accounting education, and submissions are judged by their innovation, demonstrated educational benefits, and adaptability by other academic institutions or to other situations.
 For 2017, the American Accounting Association and the Ernst & Young Foundation are very pleased to give this award to Gráinne Oates and Dan Hunter.

-Lakewood Ranch, FL, June 12, 2017 - The American Accounting Association (AAA) is pleased to congratulate Derek K. Oler and William R. Pasewark as recipients of the Issues in Accounting Education Best Paper Award for their paper, “How to Review a Paper.”
-This AAA award will be presented to the authors in the form of unique glass art pieces and a $2,500 prize at the Tuesday luncheon on August 8, 2017 at the AAA Annual Meeting in San Diego, CA.
+Lakewood Ranch, FL, August 8, 2017 - The American Accounting Association (AAA) is pleased to congratulate Derek K. Oler and William R. Pasewark as recipients of the Issues in Accounting Education Best Paper Award for their paper, “How to Review a Paper.”
+This AAA award was presented to the authors in the form of unique glass art pieces and a $2,500 prize at the Tuesday luncheon on August 8, 2017 at the AAA Annual Meeting in San Diego, CA.

 Derek K. Oler is the Jerry S. Rawls Associate Professor of Accounting at the School of Accounting at Texas Tech University.
 Professor Oler was born and raised in Alberta, Canada.
 He served an LDS mission in West Virginia, received his undergraduate degree in accounting from the University of Alberta, and worked as an auditor for the Auditor General of Alberta and for KPMG in Edmonton, Alberta.
 After obtaining professional designations as a Chartered Accountant and a CPA, he earned his PhD in accounting from Cornell University.
 Professor Oler's research has been published in a number of journals, including the Journal of Accounting Research, Review of Accounting Studies, Contemporary Accounting Research, Accounting Horizons, Issues in Accounting Education, The Financial Review, Research in Accounting Regulation, and Review of Quantitative Finance and Accounting.
 He is also an avid cyclist who rode from Seattle to Boston on a road bike in the summer of 2014.